Written by ASAP’s expert immigration lawyers · Updated

 Selected Documents:

-Below are a selection of documents from the lawsuit.
+Below is a selection of documents from the lawsuit.
 You can find all filings related to this lawsuit here.

 The Asylum Seeker Advocacy Project (ASAP) aims to provide factual information about current immigration laws.
 This information is not legal advice.